HomeStage and TheaterNight of the Living Dead: The Opera

 Night of the Living Dead: The Opera

 In 1968, the Living Dead of George Romero invaded Evans City in rural Pennsylvania.
-Then in 1978, the Living Dead assaulted a group of humans seeking refuge inside Monroeville Mall.
+Then in 1978, the Living Dead assaulted a group of people seeking refuge inside Monroeville Mall.
 By 2005, the remaining survivors of the zombie apocalypse had gathered in outposts across the United States – including one in downtown Pittsburgh – which led to yet another confrontation within the confines of the Golden Triangle.

-“The story of how this work came to be is a crazy one,” Todd Goodman, who co-created the theater production, explains of the opera’s inception.
+“The story of how this work came to be is a crazy one,” Todd Goodman, who co-created the theater production, explained.
 “Bill Hinzman, the actor who played the iconic graveyard zombie in the original movie, approached my librettist (Stephen Catanzarite) and asked him if he thought the idea of turning Night of the Living Dead into a musical was a good one.
-Steve immediately told him he thought that was a horrible idea, for musical theater typically means comedy and that Night of the Living Dead was not comedic at all.
+Steve immediately told him he thought that was a horrible idea, for musical theater typically means comedy and Night of the Living Dead was not comedic at all.
 He said, ‘How about an opera?’
 Bill said that he didn’t know anything about opera.
 To which Steve replied, ‘I don’t either, but I know a guy who does.’”

-It only took a few months before Catanzarite and Goodman had a small handful of completed scenes.
-“I created very rough scratch tracks of the MIDI orchestra and me singing all the parts and gave those to Bill Hinzman,” Goodman continues.
+It only took a few months before Catanzarite and Goodman had a handful of completed scenes.
+“I created very rough scratch tracks of the MIDI orchestra and me singing all the parts and gave those to Bill Hinzman,” Goodman said.
 “He then got them to George Romero who liked what he heard and suggested that the whole Living Dead team get behind the project.
 Unfortunately, Bill passed away and Steve and I of course dedicated this work to his memory.”

 The idea of turning zombies into opera singers may sound a bit absurd at first, but librettist Stephen Catanzarite and composer Todd Goodman have found a way to unite these seemingly disparate forms of entertainment nonetheless.
-Although the World Premier occurred in Pittsburgh, Night of the Living Dead held a workshop production at the Center for Contemporary Opera in New York City in July 2013, and the reception was positive.
+Although the world premier occurred in Pittsburgh, Night of the Living Dead held a workshop production at the Center for Contemporary Opera in New York City in July 2013, and the reception was positive.

-And it wasn’t just opera patrons who were excited by the performance.
-“There were a group of diehard zombie fans there who claimed they hated opera, but they wanted to see what this was all about,” Goodman further explains.
+It wasn’t just opera patrons who were excited by the performance.
+“There were a group of diehard zombie fans there who claimed they hated opera, but they wanted to see what this was all about,” Goodman added.
 “One woman even said she had the film memorized, line-for-line.
 And they all said, overwhelmingly, that they loved the piece.
 I think often times folks associate opera with large women in Viking helmets screaming on stage, but that isn’t at all what contemporary American opera is about.
 Works like Night of the Living Dead focus much of their energy on using music as a way to better involve the audience into the story, to help them connect to the characters on a level that words alone cannot do.
 So Night of the Living Dead has no Viking helmets, just the undead.”

-The Microscopic Opera Company previously produced Three Decembers and To Hell and Back by Jake Heggie – who also transformed both Dead Man Walking and Moby-Dick into operas – as well as Happy Garden of Life, based on a short story by Kurt Vonnegut, and Monkey’s Paw, inspired by the classic horror story of W.W.
+by Jake Heggie – who also transformed both Dead Man Walking and Moby-Dick into operas – as well as Happy Garden of Life, based on a short story by Kurt Vonnegut, and Monkey’s Paw, inspired by the classic horror story of W.W.
 Jacobs.
 Considering the contemporary elements that comprise these past performances, Night of the Living Dead was a good fit for the company.

 Which was, of course, Goodman’s goal all along.
-“I very much tried to create a piece of art that was listenable yet intellectual, fresh yet familiar,” he says.
+“I very much tried to create a piece of art that was listenable yet intellectual, fresh yet familiar,” he said.
 “Night of the Living Dead isn’t about zombies, it’s about the turmoil and strife that the characters are put through in dealing with this adversity outside this farmhouse.
 It could have been a flock of man-eating chickens and the main idea for the story still holds.
 It’s just that zombies are way more fun than man-eating chickens.”

 Especially in Pittsburgh, Pennsylvania.